Master of Science in Nursing

 - Analyze various roles of graduate-level nursing and synthesize personal philosophies of nursing within the changing education or healthcare environments.
 (AACN Essential #9)

-- Demonstrate role development by performing in the role of nurse leader or educator by integrating the concepts related to the area of practice demonstrating expertise, evidence-based practice, and the appropriate competencies.
+- Demonstrate role development by performing in the role of nurse educator, leader, or advanced practitioner by integrating the concepts related to the area of practice demonstrating expertise, evidence-based practice, and the appropriate competencies.
 (All MSN Concentrations)

 - Program Guide